nalgeon/pokitoki/README.md

 # Humble GPT Telegram Bot

-This is a Telegram chat that uses the GPT language models from OpenAI.
+This is a Telegram chat bot (AI assistant) that uses the GPT language models from OpenAI.

 Notable features: